Setting Up Windows Subsystem for Linux (WSL)

 Once the import is complete, you can delete the tar file.

-- The new WSL VM is named sipdev and should now show up in Windows Terminal, or you can launch it manually:
+The new WSL VM is named sipdev and should now show up in Windows Terminal, or you can launch it manually:

-wsl -d sipdev
+Start VMwsl -d sipdev -

-wsl -d sipdev -u admin
+Force usernamewsl -d sipdev -u admin

 The password is p@ssw0rd.